membraneframework-labs/guide/chapter1/element.md

 ## Pads

-It is very common for filter, to declare two pads that are called :source and :sink
+It is very common for the filter, to declare two pads that are called :source and :sink

 ```elixir
 def_known_source_pads source: {:always, :pull, :any}